open2b/scriggo-site/site/faq.md

 [specifications](/template-spec#truthful-values) of the templates.

 ### Can you implement X functionality in templates even if it is not present in Go?
-If the X functionality is templates specific and does not also concern the Go language, then we can evaluate it.
+If the X functionality is templates specific and does not also concern the Go language, then it can be evaluated.
 If, on the other hand, it could also concern the Go language, then it is less likely that it can be implemented as we prefer to maintain as much consistency as possible with the Go language.